yunji0387/COMP3040-A3/README.md

  1. Browse bus schedule by bus stop number and the current date

- 2. Browse list of bus number(differnt route bus) by bus stop
+ 2. Browse list of bus number(differnt route bus) by bus stop number

  3. Browse list of stop location by bus number